Establish Reporting Agreements

 Dun & Bradstreet reviews each request individually and determines eligibility base on proprietary requirements.
 Participants have access to several incentives for contributing their data.

-Notice: The above minimum number of accounts may vary.
-Please contact each repository you wish to report with and verify how many accounts they will accept for direct (in-house) reporting or reporting through The Service Bureau's processing service.
+Notice: Please contact each repository you wish to report with and verify how many accounts they will accept for direct (in-house) reporting or reporting through The Service Bureau's processing service.
 Each credit repository has their own policies for the minimum number of accounts to report.
-These policies may vary between regions and the type of business.
-The Service Bureau does not determine these policies.

 Procedures for reporting your accounts to the Credit Bureaus